mehulagg/gitlab/doc/development/feature_flags/development.md

 This can cause confusion when changing the flag's `default_enabled` attribute.

 For example, flags are commonly enabled and disabled several times during the development process.
-When we finally enable the flag by default, we set `default_enabled: true` in the .yml file.
+When we finally enable the flag by default, we set `default_enabled: true` in the YAML file.

 - If the flag was manually enabled before, the feature will be enabled.
 Not because of the new `default_enabled` value of the flag but because it was enabled manually.
 - If the flag was manually disabled before, the feature will remain disabled.

-You need to take one more step.
-To reset the feature flag to the default status set in its .yml file, remove it using the rails console (`rails c`) as follows:
+To reset the feature flag to the default status set in its YAML file, remove it using the Rails console (`rails c`) as follows:

 ```ruby
 Feature.remove(:feature_flag_name)